Wisdom Teeth Extraction in Orange

 Like the procedure itself, the recovery process after a wisdom tooth extraction surgery can vary greatly from person to person.
 Even among similar cases, the results can be very different.
 Many people experience light bleeding and facial swelling for a few days, and then feel back to normal.
 Others have pain, numbness, lingering side effects or complications such as dry socket.

-It’s hard to predict how your body will react to the wisdom tooth extraction, but your oral surgeon will provide you all the information you need to maximize your chances of a completely smooth recovery.
+It’s hard to predict how your body will react to the wisdom tooth extraction, but your oral surgeon will provide you with all the information you need to maximize your chances of a completely smooth recovery.
 The most important thing is to facilitate the development of healing blood clots in the extracted tooth sockets.
 If the blood clot fails to form properly, or becomes dislodged (usually due to the patient smoking, drinking from a straw, or consuming hot liquids against the dentist’s recommendation), then the condition known as “dry socket” will occur.
+You can learn more about food you can eat after wisdom teeth removal from our family dental professionals.

 Dry socket typically happens three to four days after the extraction procedure, and is marked by pain and a bad odor in the mouth.
 You’ll need to return to the dentist or oral surgeon for medication to treat this condition.